Who would not like to read and consult a free Carbon Footprinting Guide to help tweak your life and business?

 - better geared for the looming domestic and international financial penalties that will be associated with Green House Gases (GHG) pollution

 - able to think strategically about developing products and services for an increasingly complex world with environmental limitations

-In aid of helping consumers with transforming their homes into more sustainable ones, Nedbank also offers the Green Living Guide – an A-Z manual that takes consumers on a journey on how to go about being sustainable.
+In aid of helping consumers with transforming their homes into more sustainable ones, Nedbank also offers the Smart Living Guide – an A-Z manual that takes consumers on a journey on how to go about being sustainable.